RHEnVision/provisioning-backend/docs/dev-environment.md

 Worker processes (`pbworker`) are responsible for running background jobs.
 There must be one or more processes running in order to pick up background jobs (e.g. launch reservations).
 There are multiple configuration options available via `WORKER_QUEUE`:

 * `redis` - uses queue via Redis
-* `postgres` - uses jobqueue implementation for the queue
 * `memory` - in-memory worker (default option)

 The default behavior is the in-memory worker, which spawns a single goroutine within the main application which picks up all jobs sequentially.
 This is only meant for development setups so that no extra worker process is required when testing background jobs.